-Using an eCommerce platform is the best way to build an online store, even if you’re not tech-savvy. eCommerce platforms are designed to be easy to use and have plans suitable for a range of budgets.
+Using an eCommerce platform is the best way to build an online store, even if you’re not tech-savvy.
+These platforms are designed to be easy to use and have plans suitable for a range of budgets.

 What is an eCommerce Platform?

 An eCommerce platform is much like a website builder; you can design and build your own online store so you can sell online.
 The best features are that they are simple to use, and you won’t have to know how to code to build a successful store.

 If you want to make money online and build a store for your small or growing business, creating an eCommerce site is a great way to start.

 You don’t even need to sell a lot of products; you can always start small and see how the journey fairs before you dive into something deeper.